snapview/sunrise/README.md

 they implement the [Software Transaction Memory](https://en.wikipedia.org/wiki/Software_transactional_memory) and they are always consistent.

-In case you don't need a cell anymore, the cell can be destroyed with `destroy` function.
+In case you don't need a cell anymore, the cell can be destroyed with the `destroy` function.
-Be carefull because destroying the cell will also destroy all the dependent cells as well.
+Be careful because destroying the cell will also destroy all the dependent cells as well.
-After destruction any operation on a cell is illegal and throw the `OperationOnDestroyedCellError`
+After the destruction, any operation on a cell is illegal, and throw the `OperationOnDestroyedCellError`

 ```typescript
 const x = cell<number>(1)